levin-riegner/flutter-template/README.md

 l10n for Flutter comes with support for [Localizely](https://localizely.com/) to hire a team of translators to manage the app's languages.

 #### Using Localizable Strings
-1. Import the auto-generated dart file with the following line: `import 'package:flutter_gen/gen_l10n/strings.dart';`.
+1. Import the auto-generated dart file using the [StringsX](lib/app/l10n/l10n.dart) extension with the following line: `import 'package:flutter_template/app/l10n/l10n.dart';`.
-1. Reference localizable strings using `Strings.of(context).yourString`.
+1. Reference localizable strings using `context.l10n.yourString`.
+> Modifications to the source `arb` file will be automatically generated on every build.
+Optionally you can also use the following command to generate them: ```flutter gen-l10n```.

 ### Accessibility
 #### Images